 The low expectations

 We’ve been here before with “share nicely” campaigns.
 We’re still seeing people killed and injured regularly.
 There is no one single solution, but it seems fair to say that segregation is key to ensuring people’s safety.
 In urban areas, that’s simply (ha!) a matter of making it happen.
-In rural England, it’s a rather less viable approach as a universal strategy, and some pragmatism is required.
-The bottom line is, people will have to share the roads.
+In rural England, it’s more complex, and for various reasons – some transient, some persistent— some pragmatism is required.
+The bottom line is that at time people will have to share the roads.
 So how do we improve safety?